fabricio-santiago/MercadoLibreChallenge/README.md

-# Rick and Morty App
+# Mercado Libre Challenge App

-This project was created to reinforce knowledge in Kotlin + Compose, using a free API about the series Rick and Morty
+## SearchScreen

-I utilized Jetpack Compose in this project and followed the best practices to developer the app's behaviors.
+- Search field for searching for products sold on Mercado Libre.

-## CharactersScreen
+## ResultsScreen

-- List all characters with infinite scroll and increasing the page parameter.
+- List all products with infinite scroll, displaying thumbnail, description and price.
-- Navigate you to LocationsScreen when you touch on CharacterItem
+- CustomAppBar with back button for navigate back to SearchScreen.

-## LocationsScreen
+## DetailsScreen

-- List all locations with infinite scroll and increasing the page parameter.
+- Details information about the product, such as image, price, shipping, quantity and seller.
-- CustomAppBar with back button for navigate back to CharactersScreen.
+- CustomAppBar with back button for navigate back to ResultsScreen.

 ### Core Libraries